Gentoo Media Inc: Gentoo Media - Mandatory notification of trade

-ST JULIANS, Malta, May 14, 2025 /PRNewswire/ -- Alex Richter, Senior Director of Marketing and primary insider of Gentoo Media Inc. has today acquired 14,753 shares in Gentoo Media at an average price of SEK 13.44 per share.
-After this transaction, Alex Richter holds 21,753 shares in Gentoo Media.
+ST JULIANS, Malta, May 14, 2025 /PRNewswire/ -- Jonas Warrer Petersen Holding ApS, a company owned by Jonas Warrer, CEO and primary insider of Gentoo Media Inc., has today purchased 26,200 shares in Gentoo Media at a price of NOK 13,93 per share.
+After this transaction, Jonas Warrer holds 2,060,000 options and close associates of Jonas Warrer own 761,258 shares in Gentoo Media.

 For questions, please contact: ir@gentoomedia.com, +44 7812142118.